MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/Using-VSCode-for-Remote-Editing-and-Debugging.md

 For more information, see the documentation for [Enter-PSSession](/powershell/module/microsoft.powershell.core/enter-pssession).

-Since we going from macOS to an Ubuntu VM in Azure, we are using SSH for remoting.
+Since we are going from macOS to an Ubuntu VM in Azure, we are using SSH for remoting.

 First, in the Integrated Console, run `Enter-PSSession`.
 You're connected to the remote session when `[<hostname>]` shows up to the left of your prompt.